 Once the last minibus arrived, we were off!
 We headed out of Reykjavik towards Reykjanes to a seemingly well-known spot that tour companies use to see the lights.
 Apparently, Gray Line is constantly in touch with the Icelandic Bureau of Meteorology to find the most likely spots the lights will appear.
 The spots to see the lights are void of all artificial light

 Make sure you bring warm clothes on your Northern Lights tour Iceland

 It was absolutely no problem and within minutes we had some of the settings sorted out.
 We pulled into a car park in the middle of nowhere.
 We were joined by about 8 other full-size buses making it about 300 people standing around freezing waiting to see the sky dance.
 It was about this time I was glad we had bought great quality jackets from North Face for the girls and Columbia for Bec and myself.

-And wait we did, to the untrained eyes it was really hard to see.
-Spotting the cloud that would give you the best sighting was difficult to us and once we actually got out onto that lava field it was hard to find your guide again.
+To the untrained eyes, it was really hard to see.
+Spotting the cloud that would give you the best sighting was difficult for us and once we actually got out onto that lava field it was hard to find your guide again.
 We would head back to the bus to ask our guide what we should be looking for sometimes just to make sure we were right.

 Once again we came up empty after standing around for an hour we headed back towards Reykjavik stopping at this beautiful little church Kálfatjarnarkirkju where the Northern Lights finally showed themselves for just a few minutes but enough for the naked eye to see them.
 The entire Grayline tours Iceland bus was really tired at this stage but our guide was on us all to get off and get the picture!